 The months seem to fly by as soon as you start your own little family.
 Every month the baby looks like a new person yet again, which means that parents have little time to enjoy each phase, let alone photograph them!
 To help you save time and ensure you have some beautiful photographs to remember this special time, we’ve curated a list of tips and tricks for photographing the first 12 months of your child’s life.
 At the end of the year, you’ll hardly believe that the baby in the first and last photos are the same!

 This idea works really well in showing how much your baby has grown.
-The trick is to buy several of the same outfit but in various sizes and then to photograph your baby every month.
-Alternatively, you could also buy an outfit for a 12 month old and watch your baby grow into it.
+The trick is to buy several of the same outfits but in various sizes and then photograph your baby every month.
+Alternatively, you could also buy an outfit for a 12-month-old and watch your baby grow into it.

 This is a fun idea that is super popular amongst mums and dads on Instagram right now.
 The idea is to have your baby lay on a neutral background (even just your bed sheet will do!) and visually record your baby’s age.
 To do this, you could use flower petals and shape them into a number (i.e. 3 months), but the options are endless.
 You could lay a clock next to your baby and have the hand point to the number of months, for example.